How to Protect Your Home From Silverfish Infestation?

 Why do silverfish invade your home?

 Like most pests, silverfish like to invade our homes because there is an abundance of food and a lack of predators.
 Human homes also have a lot of dark, damp hiding places where they can live their little creepy nocturnal lives.
-All of these elements combined make for a silverfish paradise where they can eat as much as they want, live without the fear of being hunted, and cause adults to scream like children when they run over their foot in the dark.
+All of these elements combined make for a silverfish paradise where they can eat as much as they want, live without the fear of being hunted, and cause adults to scream like children when they run over their feet in the dark.

-How to get rid of silverfish infestation
+How to get rid of a silverfish infestation

 There are quite a few methods of getting rid of silverfish but, for the best results, you should use a mix of preventative measures and extermination methods.
 Here is a mix of natural and chemical methods that rid you of silverfish: